 Naturally, these definitions leave some profiles undefined (e.g., those with C in the range 1/3-2/3).
 These profiles (about the number of the combined cloudy and clear classes) cannot be included in the training of the ANN, as they lack a prescribed label.
-The discussion in section 4.1 provides an analysis of the ANN performance for a redefined classification based on a simple threshold of C = 0.5 (in addition to a positive $Q{\rm T}$) to distinguish between cloudy and clear sky profiles.
+The discussion in Sect.
+4.1 provides an analysis of the ANN performance for a redefined classification based on a simple threshold of C = 0.5 (in addition to a positive $Q{\rm T}$) to distinguish between cloudy and clear-sky profiles.

-- Figure 2d shows the global distribution of sample frequencies for the training data set, which comprises the clear sky and cloudy labels defined earlier.
-Here, the observed patterns depend strongly on the MODIS-observed cloud conditions (see section 4.3 for more information).
+Figure 2d shows the global distribution of sample frequencies for the training data set, which comprises the clear-sky and cloudy labels defined earlier.
+Here, the observed patterns depend strongly on the MODIS-observed cloud conditions (see Sect.
+4.3 for more information).
 Regions with comparatively low cloud cover (most of the African continent, as well as Australia and Antarctica) and those with increased occurrences of high and mid-level clouds (mostly over land) show higher sample frequencies compared to areas over the oceans.
-Three regions with low sample frequencies, west of South America, - Africa, and Australia, stand out.
-Those areas are characterized by increased C of low clouds of up to 80% (e.g., Muhlbauer 210 et al., 2014).
-Similar patterns are observed over the North Pacific and Atlantic Oceans, albeit to a lesser extent.
-Those MLS profiles are influenced by clouds that are either too low or exhibit C < 1/3, and are therefore not included in the training data set (i.e., are part of the undefined class mentioned earlier).
+Three regions with low sample frequencies, west of South America, Africa, and Australia, stand out.
+Those areas are characterized by increased C of low clouds of up to 80%(e.g., Muhlbauer et al., 2014).
+Similar patterns are observed over the North Pacific and Atlantic oceans, albeit to a lesser extent.
+Those MLS profiles are influenced by clouds that are either too low or exhibit C < 1/3 and are therefore not included in the training data set (i.e., are part of the undefined class mentioned earlier).

-- It is important to note that the difference in viewing geometry between MLS and MODIS (i.e., limb geometry versus nadir 215 viewing) induces a considerable degree of uncertainty in the colocation.
+It is important to note that the difference in viewing geometry between MLS and MODIS (i.e., limb geometry versus nadir viewing) induces a considerable degree of uncertainty in the colocation.
 While it is reasonable to assume that the majority of a potential cloud signal (or lack thereof) will come from the $1^{\circ} \times 1^{\circ}$ box around the respective MLS profile, there are certain scenarios that will lead to a false classification.
-The most likely such scenario consists of an MLS line-of-sight that passes through a high-altitude cloud before a clear sky $1^{\circ} \times 1^{\circ}$ box.
+The most likely such scenario consists of an MLS line of sight that passes through a high-altitude cloud before a clear-sky $1^{\circ} \times 1^{\circ}$ box.
 Here, MLS will detect a strong cloud signal, even though the nadir-viewing MODIS instrument does not record any cloudiness at the location of the respective MLS profile.
-Less likely is - 220 the scenario of a very low-altitude cloud located right after (in terms of an MLS line-of-sight) a clear sky $1^{\circ} \times 1^{\circ}$ box.
+Less likely is the scenario of a very low-altitude cloud located right after (in terms of an MLS line of sight) a clear-sky $1^{\circ} \times 1^{\circ}$ box.
 This would also result in a false cloud classification (if the MODIS observations are taken as reference).
-However, because of the increase in atmospheric opacity, the sensitivity of the MLS instrument towards signals further along the line-of-sight decreases, and it is less likely that MLS would detect these cloud signals in any case.
-One contributor to the overall uncertainty that is of less concern is the time difference between the Aqua and Aura orbits (≈ 15 minutes).
-Because MLS looks forward in the limb, - 225 the temporal discrepancy between the sampling of individual MLS profiles and the colocated MODIS pixels is in the range of 0.6-1.4 minutes.
-The results presented in section 3.4 illustrate that by training the ANN with a large data set, as well as crossvalidating the training results against a large number of random validation data, the contributions of uncertainties associated with colocation (both in space and time) can be considered small and do not overly impact the reliability of the cloud detection algorithm. - 230 The reader is also reminded of the fact that the proposed ANN schemes will try to reproduce, as best as they can, the MODISretrieved cloud variables.
-Those parameters, however, have their own uncertainties and biases, and the ANN will inherently learn those MODIS-specific characteristics.
-As a result, the ANN predictions should not be considered the true atmospheric state.
-Instead, they represent a close approximation of the observed values in the colocated MLS-MODIS data set.
+However, because of the increase in atmospheric opacity, the sensitivity of the MLS instrument towards signals further along the line of sight decreases, and it is less likely that MLS would detect these cloud signals in any case.
+One contributor to the overall uncertainty that is of less concern is the time difference between the Aqua and Aura orbits ($\sim 15 \text{ min}$).
+Because MLS looks forward in the limb, the temporal discrepancy between the sampling of individual MLS profiles and the colocated MODIS pixels is in the range of 0.6-1.4 min.
+The results presented in Sect.
+3.4 illustrate that by training the ANN with a large data set, as well as cross-validating the training results against a large number of random validation data, the contributions of uncertainties associated with colocation (both in space and time) can be considered small and do not overly impact the reliability of the cloud detection algorithm.